On Semi-isogenous mixed surfaces: Introduction

 In all of these articles the authors assume that the group action is free outside of a finite set of points.
 We call this case {\it quasi-\'etale} since the induced map onto the quotient is quasi-\'etale in the sense of \cite{Cat07}.
 This includes the \textit{unmixed} case, which means that the group action on the product is diagonal, induced by actions on the factors.

-In the present paper, we drop the quasi-\'etale assumption and we consider the following situation.
+In the present paper we work in a different framework, without the quasi-\'etale assumption.
+We consider the following situation.
 Let $C$ be a smooth projective curve of genus $g(C)$ and $G$ a finite subgroup of $\Aut(C)^2\rtimes \mathbb Z_2$ whose action is \textit{mixed}, i.e.~there are elements in $G$ exchanging the two natural isotrivial fibrations of $C\times C$.
 The quotient surface $X:=(C\times C)/G$ is a \textit{mixed quotient}, and its minimal resolution of the singularities $S\to X$ is a \textit{mixed surface}.
 We denote by $G^0\triangleleft G$ the index two subgroup $G\cap\Aut(C)^2$, i.e.~the subgroup consisting of those elements that do not exchange the factors.

 In general the singularities of $X$ are rather complicated.
 Assuming that $G^0$ acts freely, i.e.~$(C\times C)/G^0$ is a surface isogenous to a product (cf.~\cite{Cat00}), then $X$ is smooth and we call it a \textit{semi-isogenous mixed surface}.
 One aim of this paper is to give a systematic way to classify these surfaces.